-That is, I’m not a participating provider with any managed care health insurance companies.
+That is, I’m not a participating provider with any health insurance companies.
 You will be fully responsible for payment of all fees for any services provided.

 However, you may be able to submit to your insurance for partial “out-of-network” reimbursement, depending on the insurance coverage and the services provided.
 This transaction would be solely between you and your insurance company – though I will supply monthly statements which can be of assistance.